snap-stanford/snap/examples/cascadegen/ReadMe.txt

     Cascadegen: Cascade Detection
 ========================================================================

-The example detects top cascades from a list of events.
-The user can specify a paramter W to detect W-adjacent events.
+The example detects cascades from a list of events.
+Parameter W specifies W-adjacent events in a cascade.
+The program builds a graph of W-adjacent events, each connected component in the graph is a cascade.

+Event format in the input file name is as follows:
+ <src> <dst> <start_time> <duration>
+<src> is the event source node, <dst> is the event destination node,
+<start_time> is event start, <duration> is event duration.
+Events A and B
+are W-adjacent, if A_<dst> is equal to B_<src> and the time difference between the end of A and the start of B is less than W.

 The code works under Windows with Visual Studio or Cygwin with GCC, Mac OS X, Linux and other Unix variants with GCC.
 Make sure that a